 and, not having left, return to their pleasures.

 Everything I’ve looked for, here I find.

 This home is a world outside the world.

-Inside a music sounds that sweeps on towards no end,
+Inside there's a music that sweeps on endlessly,

 a tide in which I come